Francisco Solano López: Life before the war

-Solano López was born in Manorá, a barrio of Asunción in 1827.
+Solano López was born in Manorá, a barrio of Asunción in 1827, or according to other sources, 1826.
 His father, Carlos Antonio López, ascended to the Paraguayan Presidency in 1841 following the death of the nation's longtime dictator, José Gaspar Rodríguez de Francia.
 The elder López would commission his son as a brigadier general in the Paraguayan Army, at the age of 17, in 1844.
 During the Argentine Civil Wars, Solano López was appointed commander-in-chief of Paraguayan forces stationed along the Argentine frontier.
 He pursued his early military studies in Rio de Janeiro and Asunción, specializing in fortifications and artillery.

 Solano López was dispatched to Europe in 1853 as minister plenipotentiary to Britain, France, and the Kingdom of Sardinia.
 López went on to spend over a year and a half in Europe, most of it in Paris.
-He also traveled to Russia, where he served as a foreign military observer during the Crimean War.
 He purchased large quantities of arms and military supplies, together with several steamers, on behalf of the Paraguayan military.
 He also modernized the Paraguayan Army with the novelties he acquired in Europe, adopting the French Code and the Prussian System of military organization (receiving some praise for this innovation many years later).
 His diplomatic work also included organizing a project to build a new railroad and efforts to establish a French émigré colony in Paraguay.
 He installed the first electric telegraph in South America.
-López also became a great admirer of the French Second Empire and developed a fascination with Napoleon Bonaparte.
+López also became a great admirer of the Second French Empire and developed a fascination with Napoleon Bonaparte.
 López later equipped his army with uniforms designed to match those of the Grande Armée and it was said that he also ordered for himself an exact replica of Napoleon's crown, yet this remains unproven.

 It was also during his time in France that Solano López met a Parisian courtesan, the Irish-born Eliza Lynch, and brought her with him back to Paraguay.
 There she was his concubine and de facto first lady till his death.

 Solano López returned from Europe in 1855 and his father appointed him Minister of War.
-He was elevated to the office of Vice President of Paraguay in 1857.
+He was elevated to the office of Vice President of Paraguay in 1862.

 In November 1859, López was on board the Paraguayan steamer Tacuari, which was captured by Royal Navy ships attempting to pressure his father into releasing a British citizen from prison.
-The British consul who ordered the action was Sir William Dougal Christie, who had replaced by Edward Thornton, who adopted a far less aggressive tone compared to Christie.
+The British consul who ordered the action was Sir William Dougal Christie, who had been replaced by Edward Thornton, who adopted a far less aggressive tone compared to Christie.

 With his father's death in 1862, López convened the Congress of Paraguay, and was unanimously proclaimed President of Paraguay for a term of ten years.